rajendra627/k8s-bootcamp/statefulsets/README.md

 When you have such requirements, then statefulsets are the way to go.
 If you do not have such requirements, then Deployments with Persistent Volumes may be all you need.

+*Note: prior to 1.9 statefulsets are still Beta*

 ## References ##

 - [Statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)